elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 If the project uses a webserver, it will probably be available at instancename.sub.elifesciences.org.
 For example, an instance of the lax project called branch-foo when deployed will be available at branch-foo.lax.elifesciences.org.
 The routing is defined in [/projects/elife.yaml](uri-config).

 For this test we are going to use the instance prefix `continuum-test`.
+For this test we are going to use the instance suffix `continuum-test`.

 To launch an instance of the elife website do the following